thisandagain/queue/README.md

 ---

 ### iOS Support
-EDQueue is tested on iOS 5 and up.
-Older versions of iOS may work but are not currently supported.
+EDQueue is designed for iOS 5 and up.

 ### ARC
 EDQueue as of `v0.5.0` is built using ARC.
 If you are including EDQueue in a project that **does not** use [Automatic Reference Counting (ARC)](http://developer.apple.com/library/ios/#releasenotes/ObjectiveC/RN-TransitioningToARC/Introduction/Introduction.html), you will need to set the `-fobjc-arc` compiler flag on all of the EDQueue source files.
 To do this in Xcode, go to your active target and select the "Build Phases" tab.
 Now select all EDQueue source files, press Enter, insert `-fobjc-arc` and then "Done" to enable ARC for EDQueue.